kgrid/kgrid-activator/docs/02-deploy.md

 KO objects.
 For example to add the MOpen Opiod KOs.

 1. Download the released MOpen Opiod KOs self (_opid_shelf.zip_) from github [MOpen-Opioid Collection](https://github.com/kgrid/mopen-opioid-collection/releases/latest)
-1. Download and Unzip _opid_shelf.zip.zip_ into the directory where the activator jar is located.
+1. Download _opid_shelf.zip.zip_ into the directory where the activator jar is located and unzip.
+This will place the KOs into the shelf directory

 Directory structure should look similar to the following